JustinGottliebEngineering/manufacturing_test_runner/README.md

 Tests execute outside the HTTP request thread.

-The `LiveRunManager` creates a background worker for each run and publishes structured events as the procedure progresses.
-The result page connects to the event endpoint using the browser `EventSource` API.
+The `LiveRunManager` creates a background worker thread for each run and publishes structured events as the procedure progresses.

+The result page connects to the live event endpoint using the browser `EventSource` API.

-Event types include:
+Published event types include:

 * `run_started`
 * `procedure_message`